thomas-k-cameron/remove-code-whitepaper/src/use-case.md

 ## b.
 Coherent GUI & Speed Up Development
 You no longer need to write GUI.
 GUI doesn't look the prettiest but it is prettier than randomly copy and pasted code.

-Furthermore, you will get a coherent design; since you can specify what the thing is going to look like
+Furthermore, you will get a coherent design, as the design is handled by the product.